Ash20vyas/Space_Fighter/README.md

 # Space_Invader
-A simple 2-D game with fight like space invader
+A simple 2-D game where spaceship fights with aliens